top of page

 High-dose vitamin C, for example, has been shown to revive the brain-dead following the Swine Flu:

 What I can tell you is a source within Auckland Hospital told me that no patient will ever get vitamin C treatment in that hospital ever again!
-This is crazy and so unprofessional!
+This is absurd and so unprofessional!

 Vitamin A for treating measles in children

-If a nasty virus is doing the rounds, vaccinated or not, there is a good case of giving your children a teaspoon of cod liver oil each day while the risk is heightened.
+If a nasty virus is doing the rounds, vaccinated or not, there's a good case of giving your children a teaspoon of cod liver oil each day while the risk is heightened.
 Here's the evidence:

 "Measles is a leading cause of childhood morbidity and mortality.
 Vitamin A deficiency is a recognised risk factor for severe measles.
 The World Health Organization (WHO) recommends administration of an oral dose of 200,000 IU (or 100,000 IU in infants) of vitamin A per day for two days to children with measles in areas where vitamin A deficiency may be present."

-But it is best to dribble these nutrients, like vitamin A into the body year-round, rather than go for the Big Hits.
+But it's best to dribble a little of these nutrients, like vitamin A into the body year-round, rather than go for the Big Hits.

 Whether vaccinated or not, or if intending to be vaccinated in the future, it is important to have optimum intakes of immune-boosting nutrients, such as vitamin C and Vitamin A, all year round.

-• A strong immune system improves the immune response to a vaccination and it will last longer.
+• A strong immune system improves the immune response to a vaccination, and it'll last longer.

 • A strong immune system means the risk of an adverse event from a vaccine may be less.